open-cogsci/rapunzel/doc/content/pages/manual/environment.md

 The following environment variables control your Python environment:

-- `PYTHONPATH` is a colon-separated list of folders that are scanned for Python packages.
+- `PYTHON_PATH` is a colon-separated list of folders that are scanned for Python packages.
 (See [official Python docs](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH).)
 - `OPENSESAME_EXTENSION_PATH` is a semicolon-separated list of folders that are scanned for OpenSesame / Rapunzel extensions.
 - `OPENSESAME_PLUGIN_PATH` is a semi-colon separated list of folders that are scanned for OpenSesame plugins (not used in Rapunel).
 - `OPENSESAME_RESOURCES_PATH` is a single additional folder to scan for resource files (e.g. locale and ui files).
 This is mostly for development or packaging purposes.